If you haven’t heard of Wim Hof, check out the video interview below.

 Performing the Breathing Technique

-Complete the below 2-3 times once a day.
+Complete the below for 1-3 rounds once a day.

 For bonus points do this WITH a contrast Cold Shower.
-I do this by 30 Power Breaths under hot water.
-Then crank it down to as cold as you can and complete another 10-20 Power Breaths.
+Do this by 20 Power Breaths under hot water.
+Then crank it down to as cold as you can and complete another 10+ Power Breaths.
 Then, do the No-Oxygen Hold, Recovery Breath and finish with the Oxygenated Hold under the freezing cold shower.
 WOW!

-- 30-50 Power Breaths – Pretend that you’re blowing up a balloon.
-Inhale through your nose, exhale through your mouth in short, powerful bursts.
+- 20-30 Power Breaths – Pretend that you’re blowing up a balloon.
+Inhale through your nose fully and then forcefully exhale through your mouth in powerful air-emptying bursts.
 Keep a steady pace, and use your whole chest and diaphragm.
-Take these power breaths about 30 times or until your body feels completely oxygenated.
+Perform 20-30 power breaths or until your body feels completely oxygenated.
 You might feel a bit lightheaded or get tingling sensations – that’s okay.

-- The Hold – After you’ve completed your 30 power breaths, inhale deeply and fill your lungs to capacity.
-Force all the air out.
+- The No-Oxygen Hold – After you’ve completed your 30 power breaths, inhale deeply and fill your lungs to capacity.
+Then, force all the air out.
 In this Oxygen depleted state, hold your breathe for as long as you possible can, until you experience the gasp reflex.
 Try and calm down, go a little longer than your first instinct.
 Aim for at least 1 minute if possible.

 - The Recovery Breath – When you need to breath, inhale deeply.
 Release any tension in your solar plexus and hold that breath in.
-Hold for 15 seconds.
-Then breath normally.
+Hold for 10-15 seconds.
+Then fully breath out slowly.

 Follow this Wellness Tip of The Day blog as it unfolds.
 Comment if you have questions or ideas.